|Elliott Sound Products||Meet The Author|

 From left to right, you can see my distortion meter (the large black box with big meter), and on top of that is an arbitrary waveform generator, frequency counter and tone-burst generator perched at the summit.
 Next is an audio generator (now well over 25 years old, and still going strong), then my digital oscilloscope.
 My ancient transistor tester is next, with a function generator on top of that.
 At the top of that stack is my quasi-parametric equaliser (with its back rudely turned!).
 Next in the line is a dual tracking power supply, with a combination test unit on top of it (audio generator, small power amp, monitor speaker, and triple power supply).
 At the top of that pile is a 10 band spectrum analyser.
 At the extreme right is my test amplifier, with 3-way variable crossover, phase correction and impedance control on two of the three amps.
 An old tuner (now retired and replaced by another no quite as old) sits atop that.
 (Sorry, that was boring too.)

-This is not a particularly good photo, but I am reluctantly forced to accept that I do look more or less like the photo suggests.
+This is not a particularly good photo (and it's rather old, but isn't going to be updated any time soon), but I am reluctantly forced to accept that I do look more or less like the photo suggests.
 Given my location (Australia) the DownUnder sweat shirt is fairly appropriate.
 I am a bit older now (funny, that).

-A couple of my favourite toys are visible - the pantograph engraving machine in front, and radial arm saw behind.
+A couple of my favourite toys are visible - the pantograph engraving machine in front (since sold), and radial arm saw behind.
 There are obviously others, but I won't bore you further with the details.